justincbagley/piranha/README.md

 **What's new in this release?**

 The current release, PIrANHA v0.1.3, includes a new 'BEASTRunner.sh' script that automates batch uploading and submission of multiple XML input files, corresponding to BEAST1 or BEAST2 runs, to a remote supercomputing cluster.
+I also just (as of January 2017) added a new script called 'BEAST_PSPrepper.sh' that, while not quite polished, automates editing any existing BEAST v2+ (e.g. v2.4.4) input XML files for path sampling analysis, so that users don't have to do this by hand!

 *What is possible with PIrANHA?* *Who cares?*